Gaurangisurshe/virtunexa-task2/README.md

 - **SQLite / MongoDB / Firebase**: For data persistence.

 ### Optional
-- **API Integration**: Use APIs for extended functionalities as needed.
+- **API Integration**: Use APIs for extended calculations or external data.

----

 ## 📦 Deliverables